VinFast: History

+Previously, in July 2017, all the designs of VinFast's first cars were posted on the website and VinFast asked Vietnamese consumers to vote for which design they liked the most.
+There were more than 60,000 votes for 20 sketches from four of the world's best auto design studios - Italdesign Giugiaro, Pininfarina, Torino Design and Zagato.
+Lux A2.0 and Lux SA 2.0 are the results of the vote.

-Additionally, General Motors recently announced a partnership between Chevrolet and VinFast.
-VinFast will have exclusive rights to distribute Chevys in Vietnam and will take ownership of the existing General Motors (GM Korea) factory in Hanoi (VIDAMCO).
+In 2018, General Motors announced its partnership between the company and VinFast.
+VinFast will have exclusive rights to distribute the Chevrolet brand in Vietnam and will take ownership of the existing General Motors (GM Korea) factory in Hanoi (VIDAMCO).
 That factory will then build a GM-licensed "all-new global small car" to be sold under the VinFast name.

-VinFast signed two contracts with Siemens Vietnam, a unit of Siemens AG, for the supply of technology and components to manufacture electric buses in Southeast Asian countries in August 2018.

-On 21 March 2019, VinFast has sent the first batch of 155 VinFast Lux cars, 113 are completed vehicles and 42 semi-finished cars, abroad in Europe, Asia, Australia and Africa to conduct field tests for quality testing and to qualify for a 5-star ASEAN NCAP rating.
+VinFast signed two contracts with Siemens Vietnam, a unit of Siemens, for the supply of technology and components to manufacture electric buses in Southeast Asian countries in August 2018.
+On 21 March 2019, it sent the first batch of 155 VinFast Lux cars, 113 completed vehicles and 42 semi-finished cars, abroad in Europe, Asia, Australia and Africa to conduct field tests for quality testing and to qualify for a 5-star ASEAN NCAP rating.